When Is the Right Time to Invest in Your Brand?

 That being the case, when is the right time to switch from treating your brand like a graphical asset to managing it as a key driver of business growth?
 I will discuss timing in a moment, but first I would like to address the type of work required to properly manage your brand.

 What is strategic marketing and brand management?

 No doubt, you and your team have a pretty good sense of what your organization’s brand stands for.
 You may also feel you understand your customers pretty well.
-So why bother with formalizing a marketing and brand management programme?
+So why bother with formalizing a marketing and brand management program?